upvalue/arete/README.md

     bin/arete --load-image heap.boot

 Will bootstrap the expander and compiler, then save them into a loadable image.
-Prepending --load-image heap.boot will make the files in examples/ and REPL work as expected.
+Prepending --load-image heap.boot will make the files in examples/ and REPL work as expected, for example:

+    bin/arete --load-image heap.boot examples/life.scm

     make test-all